LibertyDSNP/spec/pages/Messages/Validation.md

 1. URI fields must include meet all standards defined in [RFC3986](http://www.ietf.org/rfc/rfc3986.txt).
 1. URI fields must not refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890)
 1. URI fields must use the `https` protocol.
 Support for other protocols may be added in the future.
-1. URI fields must not exceed 1024 bytes.

 ### Announcement Authenticity

-Validation of announcement authenticity will consist of verifying the message's signature using the appropriate public key for the user listed in the `fromId` of the message and the [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) algorithm, as defined in the [Message Signatures](/Messages/Signatures) specification.
+Validation of announcement authenticity will consist of verifying the message's signature using the appropriate public key for the user listed in the `fromId` field.
-Specific steps for authenticating are as follows:
+Specific steps for fetching a public key are as follows:

 1. Resolve the identity contract from the `fromId` included in the DSNP messages.
 1. Use `ecrecovery` to fetch the public key associated with the identity contract.
 1. Test the public key against the identity contract using `IDelegation.isAuthorizedTo`.

+Once the key is fetched, the signature can be verified against it using the [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) and the [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the serialized message as described in the [Message Signatures](/Messages/Signatures#verifying-messages) specification.

 ### Content Correctness

 Like announcement correctness, validating content correctness will vary greatly depending on the content of the message, but generally, it will consist of verifying the overall structure of the activity pub object and format of values associated with each field.
+As previously stated, announcers may skip this check in the interest of performance, but clients and indexers must not.
 Specifically, the following rules detail how activity pub content should be validated:

 1. Content must be a valid JSON object as defined in [RFC7159](https://datatracker.ietf.org/doc/html/rfc7159).